OfficeDev/Outlook-Add-in-RepoReport/README.md

 6. Click the plus icon, then choose *Add from a file*.
 7. Browse to this repository folder and choose *manifest.xml*.
 8. Then complete the wizard (*Next*, *Install*, *OK*) to make the Add-in available on your Office 365 account.
+9. Trust the certificate?
+The add-in won't run if the certificate is not trusted.

 ## Run the Add-in
 1. After installing the Add-in, go to [mail.office365.com](mail.office365.com).
-2. Choose an email (you probably have to send yourself one first) that has at least one link to a GitHub repository. *The Add-in is only activated if a target URL is found!*
+2. Choose an email (you probably have to send yourself one first) that has at least one link to a GitHub public repository. *The Add-in is only activated if a target URL is found!*
 3. Click *Repo Report* found directly above the body of the email to see the Add-in in action.

 ## Questions and comments